· ai and git · 12 min read

 git shortlog -sne -- src/auth/

+This will give you the names and emails of the most active contributors in the auth folder.
 Invaluable when you need to track down someone who actually understands the legacy code you’re reviewing.

-Reviewer’s Cheat Sheet
+Cheat Sheet

 Some extra commands specifically useful during code review:

-# compare a file across branches
+# compare a file across multiple branches

 git diff main:src/app.js feature:src/app.js